 As with anything in life, having a plan is a great place to start.
 Write down all the sources of income you make, excluding any allowances or money you receive from your parents, then write down your expenses.
 This allows you to manage your cash flow responsibly.

 Having a budget app helps you with money management when on the go.
 There are many apps available that can help you manage your money and identify where you’re spending the most money.
-Mint is a great resource to use to get a better idea of your finances.

 2. Set goals for yourself